albumentations-team/albumentations.ai/mkdocs/src/docs/integrations/huggingface/object_detection.md

 # HuggingFace Object detection integration

-This is copy of the document from [Hugging Face](https://huggingface.co/docs/transformers/main/en/tasks/object_detection) with small modifications.
+This is a copy of the document from [Hugging Face](https://huggingface.co/docs/transformers/main/en/tasks/object_detection) with small modifications.

-Text below could be outdated, please refer to the original document for the most recent information.
+Text below could be outdated.
+This document is reviewed periodically, but for the most accurate and up-to-date information, please refer to the original document at [Hugging Face](https://huggingface.co/docs/transformers/main/en/tasks/object_detection).

 ## Introduction